tomsharp/tmsharp.github.io/_includes/aboutme.md

 for working with data and experience solving business problems converge.
 Outside of work I love to travel and get a taste of different cultures.
 In addition to working, I am also pursuing my Masters in Analytics through Georgia Tech.
-Currnently, I'm starting my own freelancing work through my network and websites like Upwork.
+Currently, I'm starting my own freelancing work through my network and websites like Upwork.
 If you have a project in mind that you need help with, or even if you'd just like to connect, please reach out!